ModelLearnRepeat/progressive-passing-decision-intelligence/README.md

 A football analytics portfolio project using StatsBomb event and 360 data to evaluate progressive passing through attacking value, execution reliability, defensive context, and failure risk.

-This project is designed to demonstrate skills relevant to:

-- Business Intelligence
-- Data Analysis
-- Data Science
-- Consulting
-- Sports Analytics
-- Applied Statistics

 ## Project Question

 A progressive pass should not be judged only by how far it moves the ball forward.